 The primary strategic mission of the Scourging of the Guard is the Imperium’s attempt to evacuate soldiers and civilians out of Guard Base Alpha aboard Valkyrie transports, and the attempt by the Enemies of Man to kill as many of these soldier and civilians as possible before they can escape.

 At the start of the game, after deployment but before any player’s turn, a poker chip is placed in base contact with each of the buildings in Guard Base Alpha.
 One of the Imperium players rolls a D3 for each chip, and the number is written on tape on the chip.
 This number represents the number of civilians or wounded troops accounted for by that chip.
 Thus, if a chip has two written on it, it represents two civilians or wounded troops.
-At the start of every Game Turn after the first, the Imperium team rolls a die for each building not controlled by Tyranids or Chaos.
+At the start of every Game Turn after the first, the Imperium team rolls a die for each building not destroyed or occupied by units or models of the Enemies of Man.
 On a roll of 3+, another chip is placed into base contact with that building and one of the Imperial players determines the number of civilians or wounded troops represented by the chip in the same way as above (roll a D3).

 The goal of the Imperium is to move all chips to the landing zone in the Guard Base zone so that they can be picked up by a Valkyrie troop ship and ferried off the table.
 Each time a Valkyrie leaves the table with chips inside, the Imperium team gains as many Mission points as there are wounded troops or civilians inside the Valkyrie.